 This travel study course offers an opportunity for service learning.
 Students will gain real world experience of multiculturalism, gender and community development in Nepal, and see how their efforts in education and social change affect the lives of people in the rural and urban part of the country.
 The trip will be collaborated with various grass root level NGOs, government agencies and local organizations where students will have opportunity to interact with different ethnic, cultural, community groups, and work with local teachers, community leaders and social workers.
 In addition to the service learning opportunity, students will also attend classes on multiculturalism, education policies, environment, human rights, gender and sustainable development, and social change efforts in Nepal.

-Our second destination will be Dhading Besi which is about 3 hours’ drive west of Kathmandu.
-We will spend most of our time in Dhading Besi visiting many community projects and schools, and working together with the local people and NGO representatives.
-It is the head quarter of Dhading district where most of the government agencies and other offices are located.
+In addition, students will also visit community projects and schools, and working together with the local people and NGO representatives in Dhulikhel, Banepa and Panouti areas.
+Dhulikhel Bazar is the head quarter of Dhulikhel district where most of the government agencies and other offices are located.
 Most of the people in this small town and surrounding hills depend on agriculture as their main lively hood, and grow corn, rice, potatoes, wheat and millet.
-Dhading Besi is also popular as starting point of Manaslu and Ganesh Himal trek, very popular trekking destinations in Nepal.
+Dhulikhel is also a popular place to observe stunning panorama of peaks and Himalaya ranges.

 All of our plans will remain flexible based on the local political climate and opportunities that may present themselves as we travel.
 We may go trekking in the hills, enjoy views of the Himalayas, meet local people and learn about local culture and traditions at the weekend in case any of our program changes due to unavoidable situations.

 The Nepal program will have three broad objectives:

 - To provide general understanding of history, culture, education, gender and development in the social change process of Nepal.